 - Preclinical data suggest CY6463 has the potential to improve mitochondrial function and cerebral blood flow

-In addition to safety, the study will assess the impact of short-term CY6463 treatment on biomarkers of mitochondrial dysfunction, brain perfusion, neurodegeneration, and cognition.
+In addition to safety, the study assessed the impact of short-term CY6463 treatment on biomarkers of mitochondrial dysfunction, brain perfusion, neurodegeneration, and cognition.

-To learn more about the study, see the study listing on ClinicalTrials.gov.
+To learn more about the study, view the recorded webinar on the Cyclerion or United Mitochondrial Disease Foundation websites, or see the study listing on ClinicalTrials.gov.

 - El-Hattab AW, Adesina AM, Jones J, Scaglia F. MELAS syndrome: Clinical manifestations, pathogenesis, and treatment options.
 Mol Genet Metab.
 2015;116(1-2):4-12